taesung-ha/portfolio/README.md

 **Education Volunteer, Holt School (May.
 2013 – Feb.
 2014)**
 - Supported the education and personal development of marginalized and disabled students by providing one-on-one, assistance and fostering an inclusive, supportive learning environment.

+## HONORS & AWARDS
+- Academic Senior Scholarship: Recognized as the top student (1/47) in the ‘Probability and Statistics’ course for exceptional academic performance, earning a tuition reduction.
+(Feb.
+2018)
+- Commendation for Contribution to Police Administration (Oct 2019)
+- Completion of Half Marathon hosted by Money Today in 1:52:52 (Mar 2024)

 ## Certifications
 - Korean Computer Specialist in Office Automation – Proficient in advanced Excel and Access functions